 With such integration comes a much-needed revision of traditional teaching practices.
-For instance, how can professors claim the attention of their students who can easily engage personal screen as a means of distraction?
+For instance, how can professors claim the attention of their students who can easily engage personal screens as a means of distraction?
 It’s a cultural tide that’s proven difficult to fight.

 The answer is as simple as this common adage – If you can’t beat them, join them.
 With that in mind, several university-level institutions have taken the bold step to research, codify, and implement a comprehensive strategy that addresses the need for computer-aided collaboration in the classroom with an eye towards interactivity and media integration.
 That’s where SCALE-UP comes in.